marionettejs/blog/README.md

 ### This blog is built using [Hexo](http://hexo.io).

 ### Topic suggestions
-Please create a GitHub issue for topic ideas that you would like us to write about
+Please create a new [GitHub issue](https://github.com/marionettejs/blog/issues/new) for topic ideas that you would like us to write about

 ### Steps to get it running: